scrapli/nornir_scrapli/README.md

 from nornir_scrapli.tasks import send_command
 ```

-As soon as a nornir_scrapli task is imported, it (nornir_scrapli) will register as a connection, and things should
+As soon as a nornir_scrapli task is imported, it (`nornir_scrapli`) will register as a connection, and things should
  work as normal from there!

-This is obviously all in a "beta" state until Nornir 3.0 is officially released and the template for what plugins
- should look like is solidified, so use with care!

 The last important difference with nornir_scrapli is that in addition to the "normal" data in the Nornir Result
  object, nornir_scrapli also assigns the scrapli `Response` object (or list of `Response` objects) to the